-Few travel destinations in the world are as enchanting as Kyoto.
-Simply walk among its graceful temples or stroll through one of its perfectly-manicured Japanese gardens, and it’ll all become crystal clear.
+Few travel destinations in the world enchant like Kyoto.
+Walk among its graceful temples or stroll through its perfectly-manicured Japanese gardens.
+At any time of year, it’ll all become clear.

-Watching the soft pink & white blossoms blanket the city is among one of the truest pleasures on the planet.
-And if you don’t believe me, slide over with a green tea and check out this complete guide on when & where to see cherry blossoms in Kyoto…
+Watching the soft pink & white blossoms blanket Kyoto is among the world’s truest pleasures.
+Don’t believe me?
+Slide over with a matcha green tea and check out this complete guide for when & where to see cherry blossoms in Kyoto in 2021…

-Spring in Kyoto: When is cherry blossom season in 2019?
+When is cherry blossom season in Kyoto in 2021?

 The Kyoto cherry blossom forecast changes from year to year.
-Most years, cherry blossoms (sakura) will start blooming towards the end of March and continue into mid-April.
+Most years, cherry blossoms (sakura) start blooming towards the end of March.
+They often continue into mid-April.

-To get a better idea of when to catch them in full bloom, the official Japan cherry blossoms forecast for 2019 should be available in mid-January.
+To get a better idea of when to catch them in full bloom, the official Japan cherry blossoms forecast for 2021 will be available in mid-January.

-If you happen to visit Kyoto in spring, there’ll be plenty of opportunities around the city for some serious cherry blossom viewing (hanami).
-In the most popular sakura spots around Kyoto, it can be a festive and joyous affair that’ll leave you spirited for the rest of your trip to Japan.
+Visiting Kyoto in spring, you’ll enjoy plenty of cherry blossom viewing (hanami) opportunities.
+In the most popular sakura spots around Kyoto, it’s a festive and joyous affair.
+It’ll leave you spirited for the rest of your trip to Japan.

-One of Kyoto’s top green spaces, Maruyama Park is easily one of the best places in the city to catch the cherry blossoms at full force.
+Any time of year, Maruyama Park is one of Kyoto’s top green spaces.
+In spring, though, the park’s at its finest.
+It’s one of the best places in the city to catch the cherry blossoms at full force.

 During sakura season, onlookers love huddling around the park’s centrepiece massive cherry tree.
-It’s particularly enchanting in the evenings when it’s flooded with light.
-Maruyama Park is particularly festive as impromptu food stands pop up to serve delicious Kyoto street eats to the (maybe not so) raucous hanami-viewing party-goers.
+It’s most enchanting in the evenings when it’s flooded with light.

 When you’re at Maruyama Park, be sure to also check out Yasaka Shrine at the park’s western entrance.

-A little north of the city centre, The Philosopher’s Walk promises a stunning visual treat for your sakura-viewing pleasure.
-If you manage to carve out more than 24 hours in Kyoto, The Philosopher’s Walk is a must for your itinerary.
+North of the city centre, The Philosopher’s Walk promises a stunning visual treat for your sakura-viewing pleasure.
+If you carve out more than 24 hours in Kyoto, The Philosopher’s Walk is a must for your itinerary.
 Even more so, when your visit’s timed with cherry blossom season.

-The Philosopher’s Walk runs alongside a canal that winds between Nanzen-ji in the south and Ginkaku-ji in the north.
-The walking path is lined by hundreds of cherry trees that create a breathtaking scene when in full bloom.
+The Philosopher’s Walk runs alongside a canal winding between Nanzen-ji in the south and Ginkaku-ji in the north.
+The walking path is lined by hundreds of cherry trees.
+Their interplay creates a breathtaking scene when in full bloom.

-As The Philosopher’s Walk is one of the top places for hanami in Kyoto, the crowds during daytime can get a little thick.
-Instead, plan your visit in the evening when the cherry trees are lit up and the path is at its most memorable.
+As The Philosopher’s Walk is one of the top places for hanami in Kyoto, the crowds during daytime can get thick.
+Instead, plan your visit in the evening.
+At night, the cherry trees get lit up and the path is at its most memorable.

-Although more famous for its bamboo forest and gang of cheeky monkeys, Arashiyama is one of the best places in Kyoto to see the cherry blossoms in full force.
+Arashiyama is most famous for its bamboo forest and its gang of cheeky monkeys.
+Let’s add another highlight to its resume.
+Arashiyama is also one of the best places in Kyoto to see the cherry blossoms in full force.

-A few of the top spots around Arashiyama include the Togetsukyo Bridge and small island of Nakanoshima on the Katsura River in Arashiyama Park.
-At little further afoot, the cherry trees on the grounds of Daikaku-ji Temple are another alternative hanami viewpoint in the Arashiyama area.
+There are several top-notch spots around Arashiyama to catch the blossoms.
+Check out Togetsukyo Bridge and small island of Nakanoshima on the Katsura River in Arashiyama Park.
+At little further afoot, you can marvel the cherry trees on the grounds of Daikaku-ji Temple.

-With travellers & locals alike labelling it as the “most beautiful street in Kyoto,” Shirakawa Minami-dori begs to be taken seriously.
+Travellers & locals alike label it as the “most beautiful street in Kyoto.”
+So, yes, Shirakawa Minami-dori begs for a look any time of year.

-Featuring late-blooming weeping cherry trees, Heian Shrine is the perfect cherry blossom viewing spots for travellers who just missed the peak elsewhere in the city.
+With its late-blooming weeping cherry trees, Heian Shrine is a prime Kyoto cherry blossom viewing spot.
+It’s a great place to visit for travellers who missed the season’s peak elsewhere.

-At Heian Shrine, the cherry trees creep over the garden and the pond, creating an engrossing scene that’s a boon for photographers and Instagrammers alike.
+At Heian Shrine, the cherry trees creep over the garden and the pond.
+It creates an engrossing scene that’s a boon for photographers and Instagrammers alike.
 Entrance to the shrine & garden costs ¥600.

 Any time of year you visit, Kiyomizu-dera Temple is one of the must-see attractions in Kyoto.
 During cherry blossom season, it’s even more spectacular than normal.

-Like some of the other top cherry blossom viewing spots in Kyoto, visit Kiyomizu-dera at night when the cherry trees are punctuated with a soft glow of light.
-It’s a unmissable scene that’s truly magical!
+Like other top cherry blossom viewing spots in Kyoto, visit Kiyomizu-dera at night to see the cherry trees punctuated with a soft glow of light.
+It’s a unmissable & magical scene!

-Where to stay in Kyoto: The best hotels for sakura season
+Where to stay in Kyoto during cherry blossom season

-As one of Japan’s top destinations, choosing among the top places to stay in Kyoto can be a bit of a challenge.
-And that’s especially true when you’re visiting during cherry blossom season!
+As one of Japan’s top destinations, choosing among the best hotels in Kyoto can be a challenge.
+And that’s especially true when visiting during cherry blossom season.

-With immense beauty enveloping the city at every turn, Japanese tourists flood to the streets of Kyoto to check out the scenery.
-Be sure to book several months ahead of time if you want to snag a room at one of these top Kyoto hotels for cherry blossom season:
+With beauty enveloping the city at every turn, Japanese tourists flood to the streets of Kyoto to check out the scenery.
+Book several months ahead of time if you want to snag a room at one of these top Kyoto hotels for cherry blossom season…

-- Guest House Oumi: A lovely ryokan (traditional Japanese inn) set in the heart of Kyoto in Nakagyo.
-The garden terrace here is an absolute delight.
+- Guest House Oumi is a lovely ryokan (traditional Japanese inn) set in the heart of Kyoto in Nakagyo.
+The garden terrace here is delightful.

-- Four Seasons Hotel Kyoto: Set in the centre of Higashiyama Ward, this 5-star hotel features rooms that are a perfect fusion between traditional Japanese design and modern comforts.
-Splurge on one of the top-end rooms for unforgettable views onto the hotel’s well-manicured Shakusuien Japanese garden and pond.
+- Four Seasons Hotel Kyoto is a 5-star hotel set in the centre of Higashiyama Ward.
+The hotel’s rooms fuse traditional Japanese design and modern comforts flawlessly.
+Splurge on one of the top-end rooms.
+You’ll enjoy unforgettable views onto the hotel’s well-manicured Shakusuien Japanese garden and pond.